4.7

 On the trek

 You'll spend three nights in small, family-run guesthouses or basic hotels.
-You’ll stay in a twin-share en-suite hotel room on day 2 and 6, whilst on the rest of the trek your group will be accommodated in same gender dorm rooms depending on availability.
-One night will be spent in a shepherd hut, offering a shared sleeping area with floor mattresses and blankets (mixed-dorm style up to 6 people per room).
+You’ll stay in an ensuite hotel room on a twin-share basis on Day 2 and Day 6, whilst on the rest of the trek your group will be accommodated in same-gender dorm rooms depending on availability.
+One night will be spent in a shepherd hut, offering a shared sleeping area with floor mattresses and blankets (mixed-dorm style up to six people per room).
 This is a unique opportunity to experience traditional Albanian hospitality in a unique remote location.

 Tirana